The Butterfly House in the Botanical Garden

 In many parts of the world, the butterfly populations decrease drastically, and we are losing countless of animal and plant species with rapid speed.
 Humans play a crucial part in this matter and we must do something about it.

 With around 10,000 plant species, the Botanical Garden is a biodiversity hotspot, and an open and vibrant laboratory.
 The Botanical Garden is therefore the perfect place to use our living nature to convey knowledge, enthusiasm and understanding.
 At the Natural History Museum of Denmark, we wish to create a closer connection between people and nature.

-In recent years, the Botanical Garden has transformed the visitor experience for the better, where the Butterfly House and the Nordic Beer Garden are among the newest initiatives.
+In recent years, the Botanical Garden has transformed the visitor experience for the better, where the Butterfly House is among the newest initiatives.

 Natural History Museum of Denmark

 The Palm House

 1123 Copenhagen K